 We understand that despite government’s statement, sick notes are still being requested by some employers.
 As a response, we wrote a news article further articulating our position.

-As well, BC Family Doctors has created a template letter for employers explaining why sick notes should not be requested at this time.
+BC Family Doctors has created a Covid-19 Sick Note letter for employers explaining why sick notes should not be requested at this time.
 You can find this letter and more on their COVID-19 Resources page.

 In order to help meet the increasing demands on the capacity of the health-care system, the College of Physicians and Surgeons has made temporary emergency registration options available to physicians who meet these eligibility requirements: